 The Martin’s began to look for property in Napa Valley and viewed several sites.
 Ultimately they acquired 71 acres in Coombsville (just east of downtown Napa) including an existing winery permitted cave in late 2014.
 The property resonated with Mike – its appealing off-the-beaten path location and landscape which reminded him of the Rio Grande Valley in Texas.
 The property is close to several other neighboring wineries including Shadybrook Estate Winery and Covert Estate.
 And the picturesque private Napa Valley Country Club (one of the oldest in the northern California) is also one of their neighbors.

-NOTE: in 2022 the Martin family sold the Italics Winegrowers property to new owners; the Italics brand and existing inventory was not included in the sale.
+NOTE: in 2022 the Martin family sold the Italics Winegrowers property to the owners of nearby Shadybrook Estate; the Italics brand and existing inventory was not included in the sale.
 We will update this review once we have more details on the ownership change and if the Italics brand will continue.

 This winery was originally founded in 1995 by commercial pilot turned vintner Bill Frazier (who we first met with years ago and was our initial introduction to the property).
 Bill sold the winery in 2011; it became Zhang Winery, a Chinese based company who then in turn sold it to the Martins.
 The Zhangs expanded what was a smaller cave system into now 16,000 square feet – and made a number of practical and visual improvements to the winery.

 In a fairly short amount of time, numerous improvements were made to the property including to the cave (adding a beautiful tasting room) and completely renovating the sizable estate house on site.
 Introducing some of their own Texas heritage, the family placed a thick wooden table in the tasting room made from a giant Texas pecan tree.